Hiroaki-K4/unet-pytorch/README.md

 ```

 ## Max pooling
-The red arrow in the upper image denotes a $2 \times 2$ max pooling layer, which reduces the spatial dimentions of the image(width and height) by half while increasing the number of channels.
+The red arrow in the upper image denotes a $2 \times 2$ max pooling layer, which reduces the spatial dimensions of the image(width and height) by half while increasing the number of channels.
 We can use `MaxPool2d` function of pytorch to do that.

 ```python
 enc_0 = self.enc_0(x)